lokeam/responsiveTabWidget/README.md

 # responsiveTabWidget

-A Javascript application written to create a dynamic musical artist lineup for music event pages such as:
+A customizable Javascript application written to create a dynamic musical artist lineup for music event pages such as:

-*mountainjam.com
+* mountainjam.com
-*tasteofcountryfestival.com
+* tasteofcountryfestival.com
-*wefest.com
+* wefest.com

-Written in Javascript and jQuery, served using [Handlebars.js](http://handlebarsjs.com/) and [grunt](https://gruntjs.com/)
+Written in Javascript and jQuery, served using [Handlebars](http://handlebarsjs.com/) and [Grunt](https://gruntjs.com/)